Diabetes - foot ulcers

 Other ways to remove dead or infected tissue are to:

-Foot ulcers are partly caused by increased pressure on your foot.
-Be sure to wear shoes that do not put a lot of pressure on your foot, especially where the ulcer is.
+Foot ulcers are partly caused by too much pressure on one part of your foot.
+Be sure to wear shoes that do not put a lot of pressure on your foot.
+Try not to have pressure over the ulcer too.

 Your doctor may ask you to wear special shoes, or a brace or a special cast.
 You may need to use a wheelchair or crutches for awhile.
-These devices will reduce the pressure and irritation to the ulcer area, and that will help speed up the healing process.
+These devices will take the pressure off of the ulcer area.
+This will help speed up the healing process.